sinemetu1/DogeCoin-JRPC/README.md

 DogeCoin-JRPC
 =============

-A java rpc api that wraps dogecoind.
+A java api that wraps the dogecoind JSON-RPC api.

 ### Requirements: